History of the Department

 On 11 December 1906, 109 wooden crates left the former capital of the Russian Empire, St. Petersburg, for the imperial capital of Vienna.
 The cargo consisted of approximately 10,000 books, which were not only physically heavy.
 They contained a whole series of "forbidden books" that would hardly have crossed the Russian border without difficulty even half a century later.
 Although voices were raised in St. Petersburg circles against this export even then, they were stifled by the Russian winter and the disinterest of the authorities, who were still dealing with the aftermath of the 1905 revolution and the Russo-Japanese War.
 Other European centres are also said to have been interested in this library, but on 5 January 1907 the crates of books finally arrived safely in a basement room of the main building of the University of Vienna on the Ring.

-What began as a secret service operation was intended to institutionalise a research undertaking in which the relations between the two empires were to be systematically processed by means of basic research and made available to academia, the interested public, the diplomatic service and, as a means of preventing disputes, the military.
+What may have looked like a secret service operation was intended to institutionalise a research undertaking in which the relations between the two empires were to be systematically processed by means of basic research and made available to academia, the interested public, the diplomatic service and, as a means of preventing disputes, the military.
 Franz de Paula Prince of Liechtenstein (1853-1938) became convinced of the urgent need for improved historical knowledge during his four years as ambassador to Russia (1894-1898).
 After his return, the Prince enabled and financed Hans Uebersberger's education in Russian, as well as his research trips to St. Petersburg and Moscow.
 In November 1906, he donated 40,000 crowns to purchase the book collection of the important Russian historian Vasilij Alekseevič Bil'basov (1838-1904); the Ministry for Culture and Education of the time appeared as the buyer.
 In 1906, the patron, who was well connected in the scientific community and had been the (long-standing) chairman of the Commission for Modern Austrian History at the Imperial Academy of Sciences, enabled the publication of the first habilitation thesis on Eastern European history in Vienna – even before the founding of the seminar (= department) and the existence of the subject of Eastern , Hans Uebersberger's Austria and Russia since the end of the 15th century.
 Volume 1: 1488–1605.
 Throughout his life, Liechtenstein retained a financial and conceptual interest in the university institution he had founded, although between 1929 and 1938, as Prince Franz I of Liechtenstein, he had to face other challenges.

 With the valuable Bil'basov Library as its basic endowment (fundus instructus), the "Seminar for East European History" was established by ministerial decree on 14 August 1907.
 The official designations of the department changed several times, reflecting the history of the subject at the University of Vienna: Until 1948 it was called the "Seminar for Eastern European History", then "Seminar for Eastern European History and South-East Research", from 1956 "Department of Eastern European History and South-East Research", from 1978 "Department for East and South-East European Studies" and since 2000 "Department of Eastern European History".